Akshobhya2018eeb1137/Faculty-Leave-Portal-/README.md

 # Faculty-Management-Portal

 This is a flask based web application to manage Faculty affairs mainly leave application and showcasing faculty profiles to the users.
-This was completed as the course project for 'CSL 301​ ​ - ​ Introduction to Database Systems'.
+This was completed as the course project for 'CS 301​ ​ - ​ Introduction to Database Systems'.
 Project specifications can be found in the file Project_Specification.pdf.

 **Tools/frameworks used** : Flask, MongoDB, PostgreSQL, JavaScript, HTML, CSS